-Any FM staffers you want to brag on?
+Any Fastmail staffers you want to brag on?

 Also all of them!
 One of the best things about working at Fastmail is the people.
 Everyone is so open, kind, and generous with their time.
 It's quite nerve wracking making the jump into a programming career, and imposter syndrome can really mess with your head.
 But having a supportive team of people who are genuinely invested in my success has made all the difference for me.